by e.e. gammings

 special to humbug.com

-the White Sox still have a chance
+the White Sox

 Listen up, like E.F.
 Hutton: